DAFrameWork/citibike-data-pipeline/README.md

 ```bash
   python citibike_data_pipeline.py
 ```
-- The python script will then store the data both in your GCS bucket and in Big Query
+- The python script will then store the citibike data both in your GCS bucket and in Big Query

 5. Running the dbt flow
 - Create a dbt account and log in using dbt cloud [here](https://cloud.getdbt.com/)